marcingolenia/mcode/src/pages/blog/2020-03-29-competence_track_lookback.md

 title: 'Team-building workshop: Feedback on skills development'
 date: 2020-03-29T19:09:10.000Z
 description: >-
   Once I came up with a team building workshop which you can carry out with your teammates.
 It focuses on skills being developed during project duration.
 It may help with early burnout detection, silent disagreement or  simply it may help you with moving forward with some nice techy idea.
 After the workshop I've aquired quick feedback with 2 x 4/5 and 2 x 5/5.
 It should take about 30-40 minutes (depending on few factors).
-featuredpost: false
+featuredpost: true
 featuredimage: /img/team.jpg
 tags:
-  - 'agile software development'
+  - agile software development
 ---
 ## 1. Motivation
 How I get into the idea of the workshop?
 First of all let me remind you 3 of 12 princples from <a href="https://agilemanifesto.org/principles.html" target="_blank">agile manifesto</a>.